jsonMartin/readwise-mirror/README.md

 ### File Tracking

-When File Tracking is enabled (via `trackFiles` and `trackingProperty` settings), the plugin uses the `highlights_url` property to track unique documents from Readwise.
+When File Tracking is enabled (via the File Tracking settings on the "File tracking & Handling" settings tab).
+As a deliberate design choice, the plugin uses the unique `highlights_url` property to track unique documents from Readwise which also contains the `id` value of the document but allows the user to jump directly to Readwise.

 ## Deduplication Strategy